 - HS/FCS 220 Consumer Issues in Health Care - 3 hrs.

 - NUR 217 Men’s Health Issues - 2 hrs.

 - NUR 219 Women’s Health Issues - 3 hrs.

-At least 124 credit hours are required for the bachelor’s degree, with at least 40 credit hours at the 300 level or above.
-Students must also meet Bradley University Core Curriculum requirements.
-Health Science majors are required to take a minor, chosen in consultation with advisors in the Physical Therapy Department and in the minor department.
+At least 124 credit hours are required for the bachelor’s degree, with at least 40 hours at the 300 level or above.
+Students must also meet University core curriculum requirements.

 * Health Science students will take ENC 310 unless they are pursuing a neuroscience minor.